MetanoKid/coding-scars/_drafts/memory-manager-2.md

 }
 {% endhighlight %}

 Instead of starting at `m_memory`, which is the pointer to the start of the memory we manage, we have to find the first chunk that can store the memory that's been requested.
-It can happen that we've ran out of usable memory, so we'll be returning `nullptr` when we can't give any memory to the user.
+It can happen that we've ran out of usable memory, so we'll be returning `nullptr` when we can't hand in any memory to the user.

-If you double-check, the test `chunk->m_bytes >= (bytes + chunkSize)` is using the same total size we mentioned earlier when creating a new chunk.
+If you _double-check_, the test `chunk->m_bytes >= (bytes + chunkSize)` is using the same total size we mentioned earlier when creating a new chunk.

 ## Allocate method put together